Fort Lauderdale Domestic Violence Lawyer

-Domestic Violence Penalties in Florida
+Domestic Violence Penalties in Broward County

 Florida enforces strict penalties when it comes to domestic violence.
 Although cases will always vary based on the charge involved and the unique facts and circumstances at play, the following penalties are common consequences associated with domestic violence convictions:

 - Imprisonment - Imprisonment is a common penalty for convicted domestic violence offenders, and it can constitute long sentences in cases involving serious crimes or repeat offenses.
 Even in misdemeanor cases, guilty parties could face up to one year in jail.
 Additionally, Florida imposes a mandatory minimum jail sentence of 5 days in cases where domestic violence resulted in an injury to the victim.

 - Enhancements - Prosecutors closely look at the circumstances of an alleged crime and the background of the defendant in order to impose enhancements that can elevate charges and penalties.
 For example, if you have a previous conviction for domestic violence or simple, aggravated, or felony battery, new domestic violence charges may be treated as felonies.